blackmagic-debug/black-magic-org/hacking/hacking.md

 ### Compiling as a PC application

-The Black Magic application can also be compiled as a native PC application.
+The Black Magic Debug Application can also be compiled as a native PC application.
-Supported probes are BMP (with recent firmware), ST-Link v2/v3, FTDI-MPSSE probes, JLink and CMSIS-DAP.

 Compile the application with the command: